edward-shen/lfu-cache/README.md

 ## Alternatives

-- Consider the [`lfu`] crate for an implementation writting in only safe Rust.
+- Consider the [`lfu`] crate for an implementation written in only safe Rust.
 - Consider [`matthusifer/lfu_rs`][matt_lfu] for another implementation of the same paper.